Where and How to Recycle or Dispose of Christmas Trees in Louisiana after Christmas

 been impacted by erosion and other factors.

-- trees will be picked up during normal garbage pickup Jan.
-2 to
+- trees will be picked up during normal garbage pickup in early January

 Drop-off Sites - trees

-can be dropped off any time prior to Jan.
-7 at
+can be dropped off any time prior to the end of the 2nd week of January at TPCG Residential

 be mulched.
-Drop-off - from December 26 to Jan.
-6 at Poverty Point
+Drop-off - from December 26 to early January at Poverty Point

 State Historic Site, just west of Epps Town Hall.
 There will be